ralmeida1070793/cocus_flights_manager/README.md

 It's worth notice that I didn't have had any experience with REACT prior to this exercise, but I welcome any opportunity to learn something new.

 Thanks for the challenge.
 It was fun.

+# Redaction

+The project has a few problems.
+The main one is the fact that all the services are being set as singletons but without dependency injection on the controllers, which makes testing trickier.